oddbird/oddleventy/content/blog/2022/headed-playwright-in-docker.md

   interface from outside Docker containers.
 ---

+{% import 'utility.macros.njk' as utility %}

+{% set tldr = ['Update', utility.datetime('2024-04-25')] | join(' ') %}
+{% callout 'note', tldr %}
+This article was updated to reflect changes to Playwright and Docker:

+- Add section about [debugging an existing test suite].
+- Encourage usage of Playwright UI mode where available.
+- Use version-less Playwright Docker image to stay current.
+- Replace deprecated `docker-compose` commands with `docker compose`.

+[debugging an existing test suite]: #debugging-an-existing-test-suite

+{% endcallout %}

 [Playwright] is a test runner that uses real browsers to test web applications (an alternative to tools like [Selenium]).
 By default, Playwright runs these browsers in headless mode, which means the pages are loaded and tested without